emptydev1/emptydev1/README.md

 </p>

 <p align="center">
-  I'm Lucas, a 14 years old programming enthusiast from Brazil.
+  My name is Lucas, I live in Brazil, I'm 14 years old and I'm a programming enthusiast.
 My goal is to become a software developer and make a meaningful impact in the technology industry.
 </p>

 <h2 align="center">Skills and Experience</h2>